By: Chris ⎜ Last updated

 • Red text = Sunday and public holiday hours.

 If there's no red text on the sign at all, that means Sundays and public holidays are completely free and unrestricted.
 Similarly, if you park outside the hours listed for your day of the week, parking is free until those hours start again.
 Time limits work the same way: a sign that says "Maks 2 timer" with hours "08-17" only enforces the two-hour limit during those hours.
-Park at 16:00, pay for one hour, and stay all night.
+If you park at 16:00, you can pay for one hour and stay all night.

 Some of these Norwegian phrases show up on almost every sign: